bertelschmitt/multistreamYOLO/MultiDetect.md

 MultiDetect.py is a very early version, and it is full of bugs.
 I find new ones every day.
 This version is on Github, because I’m under pressure to release something.
 It also is on Github, because we are a community of programmers.
 If you find a bug, please don’t just report it.
 Try to find out why it fails.
 Much, if not most of the code can be coded better.
 If you know a better, faster, more elegant way, please let us know.
 Here are some bugs I know of:

 - In a multi-monitor situation, and if the Master Window is moved to another monitor, an orphan drop-down menu sometimes is left on the other monitor.
 Tkinter issue.
 Cosmetic only.
 - YOLO is a pain when it comes to error reporting.
 If an error occurs inside of YOLO, the calling process is never notified.
 The call dies inside of YOLO, a bunch of messages is put on the console (if we are lucky), and the calling procedure literally is left hanging.
 There is a very experimental feature in MultiDetect.py that tries to catch a hung call to YOLO using timers.
 A timer is set before the call to YOLO, and reset after.
 If the call does not return, the timer triggers a (hopefully) graceful shutdown of the process.
 The feature is turned on by setting **monitor_YOLO:** to True in the config file. **YOLO_init_AWOL_wait:** sets the time in seconds to wait for YOLO to successfully initialize before it is declared missing. **YOLO_detect_AWOL_wait:**  sets the time in seconds to wait for YOLO to successfully complete one image detection.
 It works to some degree, but it is messy.
+YOLO can get cranky when run at extreme settings.
+It probably is better to arrive at stable settings through experimentation, and leave **monitor_YOLO:** set trop False.
 The YOLO object really needs to be rewritten to report errors up the chain.

 ## General comments